oscarpedrero/BloodyBoss/README.md

   - **ItemName**: The name of the item/reward appearing in the chat once the player defeats the Boss.
   - **ItemPrefabID**: The GUID for the item you want to add.
   - **Stack**: The quantity of items the player will gain upon winning the encounter (e.g., x25 Blood Potions).
-  - **Chance**: The chance of that item to get upon defeating the Boss (while 1 is equal to 100% and 0.9 is 90%... etc).
+  - **Chance**: The chance of that item to get upon defeating the Boss from 1 to 100.
-  - Example: `.bb items add "Alpha Wolf" "Blood Rose Potion" 429052660 25 1`
+  - Example: `.bb items add "Alpha Wolf" "Blood Rose Potion" 429052660 25 10`

 ```ansi
 .bb items remove <NameOfBoss> <ItemName>